100 College Drive, P.O. Box 5001

 12. Commitment to professional, collegial life, and awareness of work-integrated learning practices.

-A cover letter together with a current resume, quoting the above competition number, will be accepted by the Organizational Development and Talent Management Department by e-mail at firstname.lastname@example.org , until July 15, 2022.
+A cover letter together with a current resume, quoting the above competition number, will be accepted by the Organizational Development and Talent Management Department by e-mail at firstname.lastname@example.org, until 12:00 p.m. on the closing date.

-Canadore College is committed to diversity, inclusion and equity.
+Canadore College is committed to inclusion, diversity, equity, and accessibility.

 While we thank all applicants, only those selected for an interview will be contacted.